 The large majority of applicants specified the need to attract new and/or additional air services to their communities.
 Similar to previous years, a majority of applicants also proposed to implement their projects using revenue guarantees or subsidies, together with a variety of marketing and promotional initiatives.
 A critical component of most proposals was funding to support community-based marketing and promotional initiatives to stimulate demand and community awareness of local airport services.
-These efforts are directed at publicizing not only the availability of air service hubs or other larger airports in the region.
+These efforts are directed at publicizing not only the availability of air service, but also the convenience of using the local airport compared to more congested air service hubs or other larger airports in the region.
 Many applicants argued that certain industry changes - including network rationalization due to air carrier consolidation, phase-outs of smaller regional jets due to higher operating costs, and a pilot shortage constraining the ability of air carriers to enter new markets - made the need for Federal assistance that would help the communities compete for new services and retain current services more critical.

-2015 Grant Awards
+2016 Grant Awards